Explore All Seasons

 - Pynelogs Art Gallery & Cultural Centre

 Guests travelling by car can visit two incredible natural hot springs nearby.
 About 30 minutes south from Invermere on highway 93 are the steaming hot pools at Fairmont Hot Springs.
-Alternatively, Radium Hot Springs in the Kootenay National Park is 20 minutes north of Invermere.
+Alternatively, Radium Hot Springs in the Spectacular Kootenay National Park is 20 minutes north of Invermere, and a great place to stop if you are travelling to or from Panorama and Alberta.